On $O(n)$ Algorithms for Projection onto the Top-$k$-sum Sublevel Set

-Given that problem \eqref{eq:maxksum_projection} is a strongly convex quadratic program, it accommodates the straightforward utilization of off-the-shelf solvers, such as Gurobi, to compute its solution.
-However, results from our numerical experiments indicate that Gurobi needs about $1$-$2$ minutes at best to solve problems of size $n=10^7$, thus preventing its usage as an effective subroutine within an iterative solver to solve the composite problem \eqref{eq:source_problems}; see \cref{tab:time} in Section \ref{sec:experiments} for details of the numerical results.
-In addition to their lack of scalability, generic quadratic programming solvers yield inexact solutions, which can lead to: (i) an accumulation of errors, potentially impeding convergence of iterative methods to solve the overall composite problem; and (ii) a challenge in precisely determining the (generalized) Jacobian associated with the projection operator, which is potentially needed in a second-order method to solve \eqref{eq:source_problems}.
-To overcome these issues, a finite-termination, grid-search-inspired method is introduced in \cite{wu2014moreau}, which has a complexity of $O(k(n-k))$ for a sorted $n$-dimensional input vector.
-In the context of problems such as \eqref{eq:source_problems}, the value $k$ is usually set as a fixed proportion of $n$, \ie $k=\floor{(1-\tau) n}$ for an exogenous risk-tolerance $\tau\in(0,1)$, resulting in $O(n^2)$ complexity in many practical instances.
+Given that problem \eqref{eq:maxksum_projection} is a strongly convex quadratic program, it accommodates the straightforward use of off-the-shelf solvers, such as Gurobi, to compute its solution.
+However, numerical experiments indicate that Gurobi needs about $1$-$2$ minutes at best to solve problems of size $n=10^7$, thus preventing its use as an effective subroutine within an iterative approach to solve the composite problem \eqref{eq:source_problems}; see \cref{tab:time} in Section \ref{sec:experiments} for details of the numerical results.
+In addition, generic quadratic programming solvers yield inexact solutions.
+This can lead to a challenge in precisely determining the (generalized) Jacobian associated with the projection operator \refone{(see \cite{wu2014moreau,roth2024fast})}, which may be needed in a second-order method to solve composite problems like \eqref{eq:source_problems} To overcome these issues, a finite-termination, grid-search-inspired method is introduced in \cite{wu2014moreau}, which has a complexity of $O(k(n-k))$ for a sorted $n$-dimensional input vector.
+In the context of composite problems such as \eqref{eq:source_problems}, the value $k$ is usually set as a fixed proportion of $n$, \ie $k=\floor{(1-\tau) n}$ for an exogenous risk-tolerance $\tau\in(0,1)$, resulting in $O(n^2)$ complexity in many practical instances.